 Since the Airport has a near-monopoly on legitimate parking there has long been a compelling case for official parking to be open to regulated competition using park-and-ride sites.
-Increased parking capacity must start with Airport investment in off-site parking away from the Green Belt.
+Increased parking capacity must start with off-site parking away from the Green Belt.
 Such options are now being proposed by independent operators.

 The Airport should use on-site space to provide a public transport interchange serving the regional communities, not just passengers.

 Unauthorised and illegal parking sites, often on agricultural land, demonstrate a very visible contempt for planning laws and procedures.
 There is further abuse of traffic control measures through illegal entrances and exits, 24-hr noise and light pollution.
 Cars frequently shuttled between sites and dangerous vehicle manoeuvres cause further serious road hazards.